Skip to content

 While NodeZero generates an alert as soon as it detects activity on a tripwire, there may be a slight difference between the Tripped On timestamp and the alert timestamp.
 This is due to the multiple detection methods NodeZero uses, some of which may take a bit more time.

 NodeZero will generate one alert per tripwire per asset, even if an attacker takes multiple actions on the same tripwire in a short period.
-This is designed to reduce alert noise and avoid overwhelming your team with redundant notifications.
+This is designed to reduce alert noise, and to avoid overwhelming your team with redundant notifications.